calcium1528/gt-reprise/general/soul/main.md

 What exactly is a SOUL?
 What constitutes a SOUL?
 What do different SOULs allow?
 What nonsensical interpretations of them need to be smashed and thrown into a landfill?
 Find out in today's glossary of SOULs in Glitchtale! (bundled with Reprise's massive retconning spree)

 ## Overview
 A SOUL is the metaphysical essence of a living entity, manifested physically as a heart-shaped object.
-It serves as the primary interface between a being and its magical abilities.
+It serves as the primary interface between a being and its magical abilities.<br>
 The exact properties of a SOUL depend on who or what possesses it.

 ## Fundamental types